 In a small bowl, mix 1/2 cup white vinegar and 8 drops of your favorite essential oil, which can be purchased from your local health food, drug store, or online.
 A bottle of oil will last a long time.
 Pour enough of this liquid over the cloths in the container to saturate them.
 Close the container.
 To use, simply remove a sheet from the container, squeezing any excess liquid back into the jar, and toss into the dryer.
 When clothes are dry, simply place the sheet back in the jar for use later.

 Here’s a great way that you can continue to use your favorite commercial softener product if no one is showing signs of allergy, while drastically cutting the cost:

 Mix 1 part fabric softener with 3 parts distilled water and pour it into a spray bottle.
 Spray the inside of your dryer before tossing your clothes in the dryer.
 This option works amazingly well and will make that bottle of softener seem to last forever.
 Just that small amount will soften and fragrance an entire load of laundry.

-This option is softener crystals, similar to a fragrance booster product like Purex Crystals, which you add to the washer along with the detergent in the wash cycle.
+This option uses a fragrance booster product like Purex Crystals, Unstoppables or Snuggle Scent Booster.
 This is an excellent alternative to laundry softeners and will soften your clothes and also result in a wonderful subtle clean fresh fragrance that lasts for weeks.

-To use, add 1/4 cup crystals (more or less to your preference) per washer load along with your detergent.
-The results will be amazing—soft and static-free laundry with a nice subtle scent.
+To use, add 1/4 cup of your homemade “crystals” (more or less to your preference) to the washer, not the dryer; this option goes into the wash load along with your detergent.
+The results of making your own laundry softener will be softer and static-free laundry with a nice subtle scent.